Anxiety disorders are common mental health problems that affect many people.

 This checklist can help you determine if you’re experiencing symptoms of GAD.

-Even if you’re not typically an anxious person, it’s common to feel some anxiety during periods of change or uncertainty.
+Even if you’re not typically an anxious person, it’s common to feel some anxiety during periods of change or uncertainty like during the pandemic.

 Here are some practical ways that you can keep feelings of anxiety at bay if you’re starting to feel overwhelmed.